SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 4. Open the Disk Utility application.
 5. Navigate to your USB drive (not a partition) and click the Erase tab.
 6. Make sure the format is "Mac OS Extended (Journaled)" and the name is "Untitled".
 The partition scheme should be "Master Boot Record".
 Click Erase.
 7. Open a Terminal window and run the following command (may take several minutes).

 ```bash
 sudo /Applications/Install\ macOS\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ macOS\ Sierra.app
 ```

-8. Using Finder, eject the flash drive, to ensure all data has been written.
+When it completes, use Finder to eject the flash drive, to ensure all data has been written.

-#### Boot from USB flash drive and clean install macOS Sierra
+### Boot from USB flash drive and clean install macOS Sierra

 1. On the Mac that you want to clean install, shutdown (power off), then insert the macOS Sierra install USB flash drive that you created in the previous section.
 2. Hold down the Option key, then press and release Power.
 Continue to hold the Option key until you see some icons.